CLRX/CLRX-mirror/doc/GcnInstrsSmem.md

 * LGKM_CNT incremented by one for every fetch of single Dword
 * LGKM_CNT incremented by two for every fetch of two or more Dwords

+Instruction syntax: INSTRUCTION SDATA, SBASE(2,4), OFFSET|SGPR [MODIFIERS]

+Modifiers can be supplied in any order.
+Modifiers list: GLC, NV (GCN 1.4), OFFSET:OFFSET (GCN 1.4).

-NOTE: Between setting third dword from buffer resource and S_BUFFER_* instruction is required least one instruction (vector or scalar) due to delay.
+NOTE: Between setting third dword from buffer resource and S_BUFFER_\* instruction is required least one instruction (vector or scalar) due to delay.

 List of the instructions by opcode: